Brisbane-based designer Ellen Chandler is doing away with the regular fast fashion programming when it comes to making baby clothes.

 Ellen’s sewing journey started with her family.
 She made some linen button-up shirts for her brother-in-law and with leftover fabric made matching ones for her nephew Jude.

 After receiving lots of compliments she decided to look into the market and found a gap for simple, natural fibre matching clothes.

-“I had always planned on starting a label so I decided to launch Aunty Ellen, incorporating my two loves: bubba Jude and sustainability in fashion,” Chandler says.
+“I had always planned on starting a label so I decided to launch Aunty Ellen, incorporating my two loves: bubba Jude and sustainability in fashion,” Ellen says.

-The clothes are all made to order by Chandler in her studio (granny’s sewing room) in Brisbane or tiny house studio on the Gold Coast – which she currently lives between.
+The clothes are all made to order by Ellen in her studio (granny’s sewing room) in Brisbane or tiny house studio on the Gold Coast – which she currently lives between.